 Nowadays, it’s recommended to advertise whether your leaflet has been recycled and to encourage people to recycle again.
 Whilst paper is technically biodegradable, there’s no telling how long this process can take in a landfill.
 And with different finishes and coatings, it may prove more harmful to the environment if not recycled properly.
 Paper can produce methane when it breaks down – a harmful greenhouse gas, so make sure your eco friendly leaflet printing encourages others to be mindful of where they dispose of their trash.

-John E Wright printing service – the eco-friendlier choice
+John E Wright – sustainable printing company – eco friendly printing

 Whilst how people dispose of your leaflet shouldn’t be your firsts thought, you want to give careful consideration to this when thinking about your next leaflet and the environment.
 At John E Wright, we understand the impact that printing has on the environment, and we are committed to making a difference.
 As members of the Carbon Capture scheme since January 2020, we are actively involved in reducing our impact on the environment.